kokorohoriuchi/song-sharing/README.md

 - The application has pages that display user-added data items.<br />
 - The user can select one or more classifications for a data item. <br />
 - The user can send comments to another user's post, which will be displayed in the application.<br />
+- (IN PROGRESS) The user page shows statistics and user-added data items. <br />

 <br />
-To run the application, first
+To run the application, first:

-flask init-db
-then
-flask run
+`flask init-db`

+then:

+`flask run`

-If there is an error, try
+If there is an error, try first:

-sqlite3 database.db < schema.sql
+`sqlite3 database.db < schema.sql`